ryanmonsen/developer-docs/use-case-guides/servicenow-survey-event/README.md

 Your users will receive a scheduled reminder if they have pending surveys in ServiceNow!

-You can now utilize the Script Include created to send all kinds of Events to your users via your Moveworks Chatbot.
+You can now utilize the Script Include created to send all kinds of ServiceNow-triggered Events to your users via your Moveworks Chatbot.
 Think other Scheduled Jobs, Business Rules, Flow Actions... just make sure you keep track of your Recipients, Message, and Event ID for each!